tvooo/grunt-latex/README.md

 Allows you to set an alternative binary, instead of pdflatex, e.g. `lualatex`.
 Alternative binaries may not support all other options, so use at your own risk.

+#### options.jobname
+Type: `String`
+Default value: not set

+Set a job name (rename the output files). **Warning: Don't use this option on multiple source files if they are in the same folder!
+Because they all have the same jobname, they will subsequently overwrite each other's output.**

 ### Usage Examples

 #### Default Options